One of the more famous attractions on Hilton Head Island is the American alligator.

 Alligators range along the Coastal Plain north to Virginia, southeast to Florida and west to the eastern coast of Texas.
 They also are found up the Mississippi River as far north as Arkansas and Oklahoma.

 He belongs to the order Crocodilia and is in the family Alligatoridae, making up the genus Alligator.
 He is less vicious than the Crocodile and does not generally include people in his food list, as a crocodile does.

 Audible sounds the alligator makes consist of UMPH,UMPH,UMPH, made at the time the alligator hatches.
-HISSSSSSSSS, denotes anger or a feeling of being threatened.
+HISSSSSSSSS, denotes anger or a fear.
 If you hear this, move away from the area immediately.
 (Remember always observe them from a respectful distance.)
 BELLOW!!!, is the loudest sound heard, mostly during the mating season of April, May, June.
 This sound is also heard when bulls challenge one another.

 Their life span can reach 50 years.

 They will lose their fear of humans and can be potentially dangerous.
 When they become curious of humans they pose a real danger and then must be removed or killed.

 Once an endangered species, the alligator has rebounded to healthy numbers today.
 On Hilton Head Island he has found perfect conditions.
 This provides residents and visitors alike a fascinating natural attraction.
 Be careful to respect him.

 This is what Alligators looks like at Christmas on Hilton Head Island: